gyx1995/CPSC310-project/README.md

-# CPSC 310 D0 Repository

-This is the base repository for CPSC310 Deliverable 0.
-This is an individual deliverable.
-Please keep your repository private.

-Piazza is your best resource for additional details about the [project](https://github.com/ubccpsc/310/blob/2018jan/project/README.md), [AutoTest](https://github.com/ubccpsc/310/blob/2018jan/project/AutoTest.md), and the specific requirements of each project deliverable.
-These resources will be frequently updated as the term progresses.

 ## Configuring your environment

 To start using this project, you need to get your computer configured so you can build and execute the code.
 To do this, follow these steps; the specifics of each step (especially the first two) will vary based on which operating system your computer has: